Ukraine aid appeal raises £85m in two days

 The British public has helped raise more than £85m to provide aid for Ukraine, in what charity bosses have described as an “absolutely incredible” display of solidarity with the besieged Eastern European nation.

-It came after an appeal by the Disasters Emergency Committee (DEC) earlier this week, in which the group’s CEO Saleh Saeed advised people to donate “cash through a reputable charity” rather than donated items.
+It came after an appeal by the Disasters Emergency Committee (DEC) earlier this week, in which the group’s CEO Saleh Saeed advised people to give “cash through a reputable charity” rather than donated items.

 “Trying to transport goods from here, the UK, thousands of miles to Ukraine will take a long time and may not be necessarily what people need when it arrives,” he said, adding the message from aid workers at the borders and inside the invaded nation is that money is what is needed.